Gribnik2K/solana-guard/README.md

 ### SSH Key Setup
 Place private SSH keys (\`any_name.ssh\`) for both servers in \`~/keys\`.
+Note, that the same SOLANA_SERVICE and KEYS paths must be used on both servers!

 ### Launch Order
 Run \`guard.sh\` on the secondary server first to copy its IP to the primary server.
 Subsequent launches can be in any order.